 As for poison ivy, we try our hardest to keep it out of any locations where the children will be.
 We always talk to the children about poison ivy and teach them how to identity it.
 The counselors make sure that the children do not play in areas of the woods where poison ivy is prevalent.

 My child takes prescription medication daily.
 Can staff administer my child’s medication?

 By law, Phillies Bridge Farm staff members are not permitted to administer medication to your child (with the exception of an Epi-Pen).
 Your child must self-administer any medication that you bring.
 If you are sending your child to camp with medication, you must provide a signed doctor’s note outlining dosage and schedule.
 Medication must be sealed and clearly labeled with your child’s name.
 All medication must be in its original packaging, and have a current manufacturer’s expiration date.
 The Camp Director is trained in CPR, First Aid, and Epi-Pen use.
 While there is no registered nurse on site, we have a registered nurse on call during camp hours.
 If you have any questions about our medical policy, please contact our Camp Director.

 Are scholarships available?

 Yes.
 Phillies Bridge Farm Project strives to make our education programs financially accessible to all families.
-Due to the generous support of Susan Eckhardt-Knoops, the Brykill Farm Camp Scholarship Fund has been established to give 2-4 children from low-income families the opportunity to attend our summer camp.
-Through the support of other donors and fundraising efforts we are able to offer a limited number of partial scholarships.
+Due to the generous support of the Nyquist Foundation, the support of other donors and fundraising efforts, we are able to offer a limited number of partial scholarships.
 For more information about camp scholarships, please contact our Camp Director at firstname.lastname@example.org